radareorg/radare2-book/basic_commands/mapping_files.md

     | o [file]             open [file] file in read-only
     | o+ [file]            open file in read-write mode
     | o [file] 0x4000      map file at 0x4000
+    | ox fd fdx            exchange the descs of fd and fdx and keep the mapping

 Prepare a simple layout: